Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Stochastic dominance under background uncertainty

-This result tells us two things: First, whenever the simple prospect of $O_i$ does not stochastically dominate that of $O_j$ (so that $\max_x \int_{-\infty}^{\infty} \cdfDiff{i}{j}^-(x - y) \times \bupdf(y) \, dy$ is non-zero), there is some probability threshold such that sets of simple payoffs with total probability below that threshold cannot generate stochastic dominance, no matter their magnitude.
-To illustrate, suppose we make the choice between $O_i$ and $O_j$ more Pascalian by taking each positive simple payoff of $O_i$ and negative simple payoff of $O_j$, and replacing its simple payoff-probability pair with a smaller probability of a proportionately larger simple payoff, plus a complementary probability of 0---that is, replacing $\langle v^{i/j}_k,p^{i/j}_k \rangle$ with $\langle c v^{i/j}_k, \frac{p^{i/j}_k}{c} \rangle, \langle 0, p^{i/j}_k - \frac{p^{i/j}_k}{c} \rangle$, for some constant $c$.
-This ``Pascalian transformation'' preserves the expectations of both options.
-But as $c$ goes to infinity, $\max_x \cdfDiff{i}{j}(x)$ goes to 0, while $\max_x \int_{-\infty}^{\infty} \cdfDiff{i}{j}^-(x - y) \times \bupdf(y) \, dy$ does not, so $O_i$ must eventually cease to stochastically dominate $O_j$.
-More generally, holding other features of a choice situation fixed, SDTR will eventually cease to require the expectationally superior option as the source of its expectational superiority becomes increasingly Pascalian (reliant on very small probabilities of extreme simple payoffs).\footnote{In a very specific and limited sense, therefore, SDTR vindicates the oft-mooted idea that it is permissible to ignore outcomes with sufficiently small probabilities (described, for instance, as ``\textit{de minimis}'' \citep{whipple2012minimis} or ``rationally negligible'' \citep{smith2014evaluative,smith2016infinite}).
-But the Pascalian threshold drawn by SDTR differs from these previous ideas in important ways: First, it applies to \textit{sets} of outcomes rather than individual outcomes (so it does not face problems of individuation).
-Second, it is sensitive in precise ways to other features of the choice situation (e.g., to the magnitude of any high-probability simple payoffs that must be weighed against the more improbable outcomes, and to the scale of the agent's background prospect), so it does not establish any \textit{general} threshold below which probabilities can be ignored.}
+This result tells us two things.
+First, whenever $O_i$'s simple prospect does not stochastically dominate $O_j$'s (so that $\max_x \int_{-\infty}^{\infty} \cdfDiff{i}{j}^-(x - y) \bupdf(y) \, dy$ is non-zero), there is some probability threshold such that sets of simple payoffs with total probability below that threshold cannot generate stochastic dominance, no matter their magnitude.
+To illustrate, suppose we make the choice between $O_i$ and $O_j$ more Pascalian by taking each positive simple payoff of $O_i$ and negative simple payoff of $O_j$, and replacing its simple payoff-probability pair with a smaller probability of a proportionately larger simple payoff, plus a complementary probability of a simple payoff of 0---that is, replacing $\langle v_k,p_k \rangle$ with $\langle c v_k, \frac{p_k}{c} \rangle, \langle 0, p_k - \frac{p_k}{c} \rangle$, for some constant $c$.
+This `Pascalian transformation' preserves the expectations of both options.
+But as $c$ goes to infinity, $\max_x \cdfDiff{i}{j}(x)$ goes to 0, while $\max_x \int_{-\infty}^{\infty} \cdfDiff{i}{j}^-(x - y) \bupdf(y) \, dy$ does not, so $O_i$ must eventually cease to stochastically dominate $O_j$.
+More generally, holding other features of a choice situation fixed, SDTR will eventually cease to require the expectationally superior option as the source of its expectational superiority becomes increasingly Pascalian (reliant on very small probabilities of extreme simple payoffs).\footnote{In a very specific and limited sense, therefore, SDTR vindicates the oft-mooted idea that it is permissible to ignore outcomes with sufficiently small probabilities (described, for instance, as `morally impossible' (\citeauthor{buffon1777essai}, 1777), `\textit{de minimis}' \citep{whipple2012minimis}, or `rationally negligible' \citep{smith2014evaluative}).
+But the Pascalian threshold drawn by SDTR differs from these previous ideas in important ways.
+First, it applies to \textit{sets} of outcomes rather than individual outcomes (so it does not face problems of individuation).
+Second, it is sensitive in precise ways to other features of the choice situation (e.g., to the magnitude of any high-probability simple payoffs that must be weighed against the more improbable outcomes, and to the dispersion of the agent's background prospect), so it does not establish any \textit{general} threshold below which probabilities can be ignored.}\ifanon\else$^{,}$\footnote{This means, among other things, that SDTR offers an appealing response to Pascal's Mugging \citep{bostrom2009pascal}.
+In Bostrom's case, a `mugger' asks you to hand over your wallet, promising that if you do, he will return tomorrow and use his superhuman powers to give you an enormous reward.
+If you are skeptical of the mugger's promise, he simply increases the extravagance of the promised reward until its expected value exceeds the value of the contents of your wallet.
+Unless your credence in the mugger's promise decreases in inverse proportion to the value of the promised reward, then as an expected value maximizer, you will eventually be forced to hand over your wallet.
+What is worrisome about this case is not merely that expectational reasoning allows your choice to be determined by minuscule probabilities of astronomical payoffs, but that it reveals an apparent vulnerability to \textit{manipulation} by other agents.
+An agent guided by SDTR, however, is significantly more resistant to this sort of manipulation.
+Although she is rationally \textit{permitted} to accept the mugger's offer (at least whenever it is expectation-maximizing), she is not rationally \textit{required} to, as long as her credence in the mugger's promise is below the `Pascalian threshold' determined by her background uncertainty and the value of her wallet.
+Once her credence falls below that threshold, no further increase in the extravagance of the mugger's promise can generate a rational requirement to surrender her wallet.
+To avoid being mouse-trapped by the mugger's ever-grander promises, the expectationalist must make the rather implausible assumption that one's credence in those promises should decrease at least inversely to the value of the promised reward.
+But on SDTR, even in the presence of large-tailed background uncertainty, we need make only the much weaker assumption that one's credence in the mugger's promise should decrease (at whatever rate) toward some value (not necessarily zero) below the Pascalian threshold.}\fi